ropg/zfht/README.md

 All you need to do is tell your nameserver to use the resulting file in `signed` instead of the one in `master` to be serving the signatures along with your other DNS records.
 To get the benefits of DNSSEC, you then take the line from `keys/ksk/example.com.ds` and enter that in the system your domain registrar has probably set up for this.

 The `-q` option is meant for use in scripts and mutes all output from `dnssec-keygen` and `dnssec-signzone`, only showing error messages or single-line success message from `zfht-sign` itself.

+*If you move a zone's KSK files to `keys/ksk/old`, `zht-sign` will generate a new KSK, but the old key will also be used to sign the Zone Signing Key.
+This is to keep everything working in the transition period where you set the new DS record at the registrar and the records propagate.
+Keys that were moved to `old` more than a week ago are ignored.*

 #### `zfht [-d] [-a] [-t] [-w] [-z <zonesdir>] [-s <zonessubdir>] [files...]`